-You are able to check the status of your case under your "Manage Cases" tab.
+You are able to check the status of your case under "Manage Orders" in the Doctor's Portal.
 This is your default screen after you first login to your account.
-There will be three tabs to review your cases: Action Needed, In Progress, and Closed.
+You can refine your search by using the "Status" and "Category" dropdown menus.

 How do I cancel a case?

-If the case has already been submitted to ClearCorrect then you must call, email or chat with Support to cancel the case.
-Please note that cases with the Setup already approved will not be issued a refund.
+You'll need to call, email or chat (if available in your area) with Provider Services to cancel a case.
+Please note that cases where you have already approved the treatment setup will not be issued a refund.

 How do I order and pay for a remake?

-To order a replacement aligner you can contact our Support Team by phone, email, or send us a quick chat.
-We will just need the patient’s case number, which arch (upper, lower, or both), and which step needs to be remade.
+To order a replacement aligner you can contact our Provider Services team by phone, email, or send us a quick chat (if available in your area).
+We will need the patient’s case number, which arch (upper, lower, or both), and which step needs to be remade.

 Can I put treatment on hold?

-If you want to delay or hold the shipment of a particular phase of aligners, contact our support team to discuss your options.
-Putting Flex or Unlimited treatment "on hold" in general is rarely beneficial, as it will not extend the 5-year Unlimited Treatment period or reduce the price of additional treatment.
+If you want to delay or hold the shipment of a particular phase of aligners, contact our Provider Services team to discuss your options.
+Putting your treatment "on hold" in general is rarely beneficial, as it will not extend the 5-year Unlimited Treatment period or reduce the price of additional treatment.

 How do I rush/expedite my case?

-To rush or expedite a case you'll need to contact Support either by phone, email, or by sending us a chat.
+To rush or expedite a case you'll need to contact Provider Services either by phone, email, or by sending us a chat (if available in your area).
 There is a fee for rushing/expediting cases and the case will be shipped 5-6 business days from the date requested.
 During holidays a rush request may not be available.

 What are some of the key indicators that a patient is ready to move to the next aligner?